 Waiver Consolidation.
-There are 13 Medicaid waivers (also called Home and Community Based Services) in Colorado, at least four of which are designed specifically for people with IDD.
-We continue to push for streamlining and making these services more simple to navigate, as well as weighing in on complications that may arise as a result of consolidation.
+Long-Term Medicaid waivers (also called Home and Community Based Services) in Colorado, include four waivers designed specifically for people with IDD.
+We continue to push for streamlining and making these services simpler to navigate, as well as weighing in on complications that may arise as a result of consolidation.
 Our litmus test in any such consideration is whether or not consolidation will increase service flexibility, transition the service system from system-directed to person-directed, and result in spectacular outcomes for people with IDD and their families.

 Strategic Financing.
 Always a hot topic, the ways in which and amounts of investments and ongoing financing of Colorado services for people with IDD are a central focus for TRE.
 Over the past 15 years, funding for services to people with IDD in Colorado has lagged costs of doing business by over 25%.
 The result has been inevitable erosion of system capacity that can keep pace with demand.

 TRE believes that rates that support services for people with IDD and their families should keep pace with costs.
 We also believe that Colorado should consider making targeted, surgical investments in system capacity to assure that people with IDD and their families have viable service options in their home communities.
 Finally, we believe that our system’s regulatory framework is duplicative and reflects an out-of-favor paternalism that both drives unnecessary costs and precludes the fullest expression of self-determination by people with IDD.
 To provide a sense of scale, if our system could find a 5% reduction in costs related to duplicative, out of date regulation, it could save the Colorado system as much as $17.5 million or more.
 We must continue to push for a multi-faceted, strategic approach to system financing to assure the system is investing in the right things to benefit people with IDD and their families.